Do you want to stay logged in?

 Step-By-Step Instructions

-2. While water is coming to boil, prepare the remaining ingredients in premeasured amounts so they may be added at the appropriate times.
+2) While the water is coming to a boil, prepare the remaining ingredients in premeasured amounts so they may be added at the appropriate times.

-8. Before the temperature of the wort has reached the range which you will pitch your yeast, you first must prepare the yeast.
-Some yeast may be dry pitched, meaning the contents may be poured directly into the wort.
-While other yeasts need to be prepared or started.
+8) Before the temperature of the wort has reached the range which you will pitch the yeast, you first must prepare the yeast.
+Most dry yeast may be ‘dry pitched’, meaning the yeast may be sprinkled directly into the wort.
 Follow the instructions on the yeast package.
+Do not pitch the yeast until Step 11.

-9. Once the wort has reached the temperature range which the yeast me be pitched, it can be transferred to the primary fermentation vessel.
-You can rack the wort using a siphon, or pour the wort using a metal fine mesh strainer.
-Either way, you want to leave as much sediment behind while collecting as much wort as possible.
+9) Once the wort has cooled to the yeast pitching temperature, transfer it to the primary fermentation vessel by siphoning or pouring through a fine mesh strainer.
+Leave as much sediment behind as possible while collecting as much wort as possible.

-10. Now that the wort has been transferred to the primary fermentation vessel, it needs to be prepared for the yeast.
+10) Now that the wort has been transferred into the primary fermentation vessel, it needs to be prepared for the yeast.
 Using a medal spoon or whisk, stir the wort vigorously for 4-5 minutes.
 This aerates the wort and should produce a frothy head.

-12. Cover the primary fermentation vessel and insert the airlock.
+12) Cover the primary fermentation container and insert the airlock.

-14. After one week you may rack the wort to a secondary fermenting container.
-After another week the wort can be racked to a bottling bucket and bottled with priming sugar where it will continue to age.
+16) After another week the wort can be racked to a bottling bucket and bottled with priming sugar, or racked to a keg where it will continue to age.

 Congratulations, you’ve successfully brewed your first gluten-free extract beer!
 In the next section, you’ll learn how to brew gluten-free beer using the partial mash method.